-The Little Dip Conservation Park has a mixture of saltwater and freshwater environments with an extraordinarily rich diversity of vegetation and landforms.
+The Little Dip Conservation Park has a mixture of saltwater and freshwater environments with a vibrant diversity of vegetation and landforms.

-The Little Dip Conservation Park is wedged between the Southern Ocean and a network of wetlands and lakes and is located just south of Robe.
-The shoreline consists of surfing beaches and limestone headlands.
+The Little Dip Conservation Park is located just south of Robe, wedged between the Southern Ocean and a network of wetlands and lakes.
+Its shoreline consists of surfing beaches and limestone headlands.

 Little Dip Conservation Park Map, 4×4, Camping & Fishing, Robe SA

 The Little Dip Conservation Park conserves a large number of small lakes.
-Each lake has its own characteristics, ranging from marshy, open and shallow to very salty to very deep.
+Each lake has its own characteristics, ranging from marshy, open and shallow to very salty and deep.
 The beautiful coastline consists of a large number of sand dunes.
-A large number of shellfish remains can be seen in the park, these are believed to have been left by Aboriginal people who settled here thousands of years ago.
+Many shellfish remains can be seen in the park; these are believed to have been left by Aboriginal people who settled here thousands of years ago.

-The Little Dip Conservation Park was declared as Conservation Park in 1975 under the National Park and Wildlife Act of 1972.
-The main purpose of the park is to conserve vegetation and chain of small lakes and to provide habitat for various endangered species of birds.
+The Little Dip Conservation Park was declared a Conservation Park in 1975 under the National Park and Wildlife Act of 1972.
+The park’s main purpose is to conserve vegetation and a chain of small lakes and to provide habitat for various endangered bird species.

-The Park is 341 kilometres south-east of Adelaide and opens 24 hours a day, 7 days a week.
+The Park is 341 kilometres south-east of Adelaide and is open 24 hours a day, seven days a week.
 The lakes are a haven for birdwatchers.
 The beaches also provide a good opportunity for surf fishing.
 The park also has four camping grounds with basic facilities.

 I have checked out the park maps and read some of the information on the signage, and there doesn’t appear to be any references to there being showers – so odds are, there likely isn’t any.